-- (1) Call to Order
+( (1) Call to Ord er

-- (2) Certification of Service of Notice and Quorum
+- Certification of Service of Notice and Quorum (2)

-- (3) Approval of Minutes of the Annual Meeting of the Stockholders held on 07 May 2019
+- (3) Approval of Minutes of the Annual Meeting of the Stockholders held on 16 June 2020

 - (4) Chairman's Report

 - (5) President's Report

 - (6) Financial Updates

-- (7) Approval of Certain Acts of the Board, Board Committees and Management
+- Approval of Certain Acts of the Board, Board Committees and Management (7)

+- (a) Amendment of Primary Purpose

-- (a) Appointment of External Auditors
+- (b) Appointment of External Auditors

-- (8) Election of Directors
+- Election of Directors (8)

 - (9) Other Matters

-- (10) Adjournment
+- (10)Adjournment

-The 20th day of May 2020 has been fixed as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
-The holders of record of shares of Common Stock as of the record date will be entitled to vote on the proposed corporate actions set out in Items 3, 6, 7 and 8 above.
+The 31st day of March 2021 has been fixed as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
+The holders of record of shares of Common Stock as of the record date will be entitled to vote on the proposed corporate actions set out in Items 3, 7 and 8 above.

-Considering the enhanced community quarantine and measures to prevent spread of COVID-19, there will be no physical meeting for the Annual Stockholders' Meeting.
+Considering the general community quarantine and measures to prevent spread of COVID-19, there will be no physical meeting for the Annual Stockholders' Meeting.
 Stockholders may participate in the meeting by remote communication and by voting through the Chairman of the Board as proxy.
-Please send your proxy letter, a sample of which is attached to this Information Statement as Annex A, to the Office of the Corporate Secretary of the Corporation's email at PSPC-Governance@shell.com on or before 05 June 2020.
-On the day of the annual stockholders' meeting, 16 June 2020, stockholders may also vote in absentia or by remote communication in accordance with the procedure set forth in Annex "B" and as posted in the website of the Corporation at https://pilipinas.shell.com.ph/.
+Please send your proxy letter, a sample of which is attached to this Information Statement as Annex A, to the Office of the Corporate Secretary of the Corporation's email at PSPC-Governance@shell.com on or before 30 April 2021.
+On the day of the annual stockholders' meeting, 11 May 2021, stockholders may also vote in absentia or by remote communication in accordance with the procedure set forth in Annex "B" and as posted in the website of the Corporation at https://pilipinas.shell.com.ph/.
 This will be subject to validation procedure and the final results published in our website.

-Taguig City, 25 May 2020.
+Taguig City, 15 April 2021.